LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

 .. note:: * Each RAJA reduction type is templated on a **reduction policy**
             and a **reduction value type** for the reduction variable.
-The **reduction policy type must be compatible with the execution policy used by the kernel.** For example, in a CUDA kernel, a CUDA reduction policy must be used.
+The **reduction policy type must be compatible with the execution policy used by the kernel in which it is used.** For example, in a CUDA kernel, a CUDA reduction policy must be used.
           * Each RAJA reduction type accepts an **initial reduction value or values** at construction (see below).
           * Each RAJA reduction type has a 'get' method to access reduced